Hack23/cia-compliance-manager/docs/architecture/WORKFLOWS.md

 # CIA Compliance Manager CI/CD Workflows

-This document describes the CI/CD workflows implemented for the CIA Compliance Manager project, illustrating the automated processes for code quality, security checks, testing, and release management.
+This document details the continuous integration and deployment workflows used in the CIA Compliance Manager project.
+The workflows automate testing, security scanning, and release procedures to ensure code quality, security, and reliable deployment.

 ## 📚 Related Architecture Documentation